Chandan9898Kumar/ApiSearch-Engine/README.md

 This project basically fetching data from api and on that basis user can search their data.

-Both functional and class component has been used.
+Both functional and class component have been used.